-If after the pre-operative evaluation, the decision is made to proceed with surgery, your information will be forwarded to the surgeon, a pre surgery consult with a surgeon will be scheduled.
-Post-operative management will be provided by our eye doctor, and includes multiple visits over a period from the date of surgery to include medical evaluation and management of the vision and corneal healing.
+If after the pre-operative evaluation, the decision is made to proceed with surgery, your information will be forwarded to the surgeon, and a pre-surgery consult with a surgeon will be scheduled.
+Post-operative management will be provided by our eye doctor and includes multiple visits over a period from the date of surgery to include medical evaluation and management of the vision and corneal healing.
 Evaluation of any additional needs such as reading glasses, sunglasses, or enhancement laser procedures is also included.

 LASIK is currently the most popular vision-correcting or “refractive” surgery available.
 But there are other options as well.
 We will help you find the ideal solution for your problem and partner with the best surgeon to perform your procedure.

 LASIK is the most commonly performed refractive surgery procedure.
 You may hear people calling it “LASIX,” but the correct name is LASIK, which is short for “laser-assisted in situ keratomileusis.”